AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

 Pipe: output of the first command as an input for the second one ``command_a | command_b``::

- # cat, sort, tr, cut, head, wc, grep examples

   # send man page to a default printer
  man -t ls | lpr

  # see what directories use the most space